flnt/Flower.jl/docs/src/documentation.md

 The normal defined by ``LS.\alpha`` is oriented towards the liquid, so we have to take the opposite to define the outward normal for manufactured solutions for example (so that it points towards the interior of the bubble when solving in the liquid).

+### Multiple levelsets

+In Flower, multiple levelsets may be defined.
+The last levelset is the combination of all levelsets and is used to define the cell and its centroid.

 !!! todo "TODO"
     Logic center refers to indices in the matrices.